 The start dates depend on you (see above) and you can continue wearing your baby for as long is comfortable for you both.
-I am still wearing my 16kg 3.5year old as we have worn every day since birth and my muscles have developed as she has grown.
+I was wearing my 16kg 3.5year old as we have worn every day since birth and my muscles have developed as she has grown.

 If you child is older, there may be a transitioning period for you both while they get used to the class however this totally normal and we all understand!
 I also have some tips for older babies as well.

 What carriers are suitable for Kangatraining?

 In Kangatraining, we want to achieve comfort for you and your baby and have your baby in an optimal position.
 By optimal position we mean the most natural and best position for your baby’s body.
 An optimal position is achieved with your child facing inward to you in an upright position, they are tight against you (like a hug), the seat of the carrier goes from their knee to knee without over or under-extending their hips, they have a rounded and supported back and adequate head and neck support.
 We want your baby to move with you not externally to you.